Catalog of medicines. Interaction with other drugs

 Best before date

 Inhibits HIV-1 and HIV-2 reverse transcriptase.
 Causes RNA chain termination and stops virus replication.
-Rapidly and fairly completely absorbed after oral administration.
+It is quickly and completely absorbed after oral administration.
 Absolute bioavailability - 83%.
-Cmax is reached after 1-1.5 hours and is about 3 μg / ml.
+Cmax is reached after 1–1.5 hours and is about 3 μg/ml.
 Eating slows down absorption.

-In the blood, it binds to proteins, easily passes histohematic barriers (except for the BBB) and penetrates tissues, the volume of distribution is 0.8 l / kg.
-It is metabolized in the liver with the participation of alcohol dehydrogenase and glucuronyl transferase.
-About 66% of the dose is excreted in the form of glucuronide conjugates (only 2% unchanged) mainly by the kidneys (over 80%), partly with faeces; T1 / 2 - 1.5 hours.
+In the blood it binds to proteins, easily passes through histohematic barriers (except for the BBB) and penetrates into tissues, the volume of distribution is 0.8 l/kg.
+Metabolized in the liver with the participation of alcohol dehydrogenase and glucuronyl transferase.
+About 66% of the dose is excreted in the form of glucuronide conjugates (only 2% unchanged) mainly by the kidneys (over 80%), partially with feces; T1/2 - 1.5 hours.
 Does not accumulate.

-As part of combination therapy (combination with Azidothymidine and Epivir), it slows down the progression of HIV infection, reduces the frequency and severity of AIDS-associated diseases, and improves the function of the immune system.
+As part of combination therapy (combination with Azidotimidine and Epivir), it slows the progression of HIV infection, reduces the frequency and severity of AIDS-associated diseases, and improves the function of the immune system.

 Indications for use